chevcast/shotgun-client/README.md

         <body>
         </body>
     </html>

+You can also specify a namespace if you're consuming the client without JQuery.

+    var client = new shotgun.Client('shell1');

 Note that you have access to `result.context` but you don't have to worry about passing it back into `client.execute`; the shotgun client script will do this for you.
 However, if for some reason you do need to manipulate the context then you can pass it back like this: